If your air conditioning system is over 10 years old and uses R22 refrigerant, you need to consider a replacement system.

 |Kimberley Clark||Replacement of existing R22 air conditioning systems with a new VRF system|

-Southport and Ormskirk Hospital NHS Trust manages Southport and Formby District General Hospital and Ormskirk and District General Hospital.
-The Trust comprises two hospitals: Southport & Formby District General Hospital and Ormskirk & District General Hospital and provides healthcare in hospital and the community to 258,000 people across Southport, Formby and West Lancashire.
+Southport and Ormskirk Hospital NHS Trust is the principal healthcare provider to 258,000 people across Southport, Formby and West Lancashire.
+The Trust comprises two hospitals: Southport & Formby District General Hospital and Ormskirk & District General Hospital.

-The scope of the project involved the de-gassing and removal of existing air conditioning systems, the replacement equipment for the walk-in fridges and freezers and the replacement of AHU DX cooling coils and associated condensers.
-Equipment supplied to the Southport site that would be exposed to the corrosive elements of the sea air were coated in “Bronze Glow” post manufacture to protect against corrosion.
+The scope of the project involved de-gassing and removal of existing R22 based air conditioning systems, the replacement equipment for the walk-in fridges and freezers and the replacement of AHU DX cooling coils and associated condensers.
+Equipment supplied to the Southport site that would be exposed to the corrosive elements of the sea air were coated in “Bronze Glow” post-manufacture to protect against corrosion.

-All of the works were carried out in two live hospital sites.
-Careful and considerate planning had to be undertaken in liaison with the hospital staff to ensure that the works could be carried out in an efficient manner whilst causing the minimal disruption to the operation of the sites.
+All of the works were carried out across two live hospital sites.
+Careful and considerate planning had to be undertaken in liaison with the hospital staff to ensure that the works could be carried out in an efficient manner, whilst causing minimal disruption to the operation of sites.

 The replacement systems were required to comply with current legislation regarding the use of ozone depleting chemicals in refrigeration systems, and therefore unavoidable, however, the new systems are more efficient both in terms of energy usage and ongoing maintenance costs which will provide a long term benefit to the trust.